bigtoga/Examples/Cloud - Azure/AZ-301/App Service Plan-based.md

 - Number of nodes and VM size set using user-defined constants
 - Supports dedicated nodes and **low priority nodes**
 - Support all VMs **except A series**
+- During the job execution:
+    - All VMs can talk to each other
+ - HPC (high performance computing)
+ - Large scale parallel